NocturnalSolutions/KituraBook/hello-world/hello-world.md

 ![Scheme selection](../images/scheme-select.png)

-Also, note that Xcode will refuse to acknowledge your dependencies exist until after you build your project for the first time - so Xcode will immediately flag the first line of the following code sample, `import Kitura`, with a “No such module ‘Kitura’“ error.
+Also, note that Xcode will refuse to acknowledge your dependencies exist until after you build your project for the first time - so Xcode will immediately flag the first line of the following code sample, `import Kitura`, with a “No such module ‘Kitura’” error.
 Just build your project (select “Run” from the “Product” menu or press the “Play” button in the window toolbar) after entering that line to make the error go away.

 Okay, let’s add some code.
 Open up the `Sources/main.swift` file in your editor.
 Delete what SPM has put in there by default and enter the following: